LittleBigRefresh/Docs/patching/ps3.md

 We can't help you with this, but there are various guides out there you can go out and find.
 We personally recommend MrMario2011's guides.

-In general, though, try to use latest firmware, use HEN for super slims, CFW for other models, etc., etc.
+In general, though, try to use the latest firmware, use HEN for super slims, CFW for other models, etc., etc.

 Once you've gotten a modded firmware up and running, head on over to GitHub and [Download webMAN](https://github.com/aldostools/webMAN-MOD/releases).